ArPiRobot/arpirobot.github.io/docs/guide/programming/pid.md

 Generally, it is recommended to start with either only a kP (optionally with a kF).
 A kF is useful if the output should vary proportionally to the setpoint.
 For example, if the PID were to attempt to achieve a certain speed, the motor power (output of PID) would grow if speed grew.
 However, with rotation this is not the case (output of PID goes to motors, but a higher angle does not mean higher motor power forever).

 If no kF is used, start with kP = 1.0, kI = 0.0, and kD = 0.0.
-If a kF is used, divide by 100 as the initial kP value.
+If a kF is used, use 0.1 as the initial kP value.
 Note that an initial kF value can be selected by applying an output power and measuring the sensor value.
 Then *kF* = *sensor_measurement* ÷ *output_power*.
+Note that for the rotate PID, no kF should be used.

 Once the initial values have been set, the following process is recommended for tuning.

 - Multiply or divide by 10 for "coarse" tuning (larger changes)
 - Multiply of divide by 2 for "fine" tuning (smaller changes)
 - Finally, add and subtract small amounts for final tweaks.

 Tune parameters in the following order.
 Note that specific value recommendations are just guidelines, not rules that must be followed.

 - Start with kP.
 If there is oscillation around the setpoint, reduce kP.
 If it never reaches the setpoint, increase kP.
 In a lot of cases with robotics, a small steady state error (slightly too small kP) is preferable to oscillation (slightly too large kP).
 Steady state error will be corrected with kI anyway.
 - Then tune kI.
 Start with 1 / 1000 of kP or 0.000001 (whichever is smaller).
 If steady state error is too large (or is corrected for too slowly) increase kI.
 If oscillation occurs and prevents the robot from ever settling at the target decrease kI.
 Some oscillation is ok as long as the robot reaches its target eventually (oscillation needs to decay and die off).
 - Finally tune kD.
 Start with 1 / 100 of kP or 0.0001 (whichever is smaller).
 If the oscillation is still too large, increase kD.
 If the robot behaves "erratically" decrease kD.
 Too large of a kD will cause unpredictable results.
 In many cases a kD of larger than 0.01 is a very bad idea.

+## Extra: Adding PID Info / Gains to Network Table

+TODO